 For many people, the decision to choose term life insurance comes down to one main concern: money.
 Since term insurance covers you for a limited period of time, it generally costs less than whole life.
 That can make it an affordable choice for people who want to protect their families but already have their hands full with monthly expenses.

-If your needs change or you want life insurance that covers you for your entire lifetime, you can usually convert your term insurance policy to “whole life.”
+If your needs change or you want life insurance that covers you for your entire lifetime, you can usually convert your term insurance policy to a whole life policy.
 In many cases you may be able to do that quickly and simply, without a complicated approval process.

 When should I get term life?

-As you get older, there’s a higher chance you’ll develop a serious health problem:
+As you get older, there's a higher chance to develop health problems, so if you wait, getting life insurance may be more difficult.

 Key features of term life insurance